 This is not to say that the ride will be fair for your Ecommerce website.
 As the saying goes, nothing comes on a silver platter.
 To see your E-commerce website at the peak of success, you will have to endure many challenges and use many resources.
 One major challenge facing Ecommerce is cyber breaches.
 Experian indicates that E Commerce-related frauds have been increasing day after day.
 The importance of eCommerce security measures and protocols is now being seen in most eCommerce stores, both large and small.

 Let us call a spade a spade- if you do not have proper e commerce security measures in place, then it might just be a matter of time before hackers visit.
 You are probably wondering what measures you should put in place to remain secure.
 Do not panic much.
 This article has got your back.
-The following are some of the best cybersecurity tips for your eCommerce security.
+The best practice is to ensure that your IT team or those directing cybersecurity have completed CISO training.
+Also, the following are some of the best cybersecurity tips for your eCommerce security.

 - Use Strong and Unique Passwords and Ensure Your Customers Do

 Verizon Data Breach Investigations Report (DBIR) reveals that 37% of data breaches result from compromised passwords.
 A hacker will first try to crack your password before trying other hacking techniques.
 Weak passwords provide hackers with the easiest path to your Ecommerce website.
 Unfortunately, weak passwords are still a problem in cybersecurity.